1948 Palestine war: The 1947 UN Partition Plan

 The Jewish leadership accepted the partition plan as "the indispensable minimum", glad to gain international recognition but sorry that they did not receive more.

 The representatives of the Palestinian Arabs and the Arab League firmly opposed the UN action and rejected its authority in the matter, arguing that the partition plan was unfair to the Arabs because of the population balance at that time.
-The Arabs rejected the partition, not because it was supposedly unfair, but because their leaders rejected any form of partition.
+According to the Israeli historian Benny Morris, the Arabs rejected the partition, not because it was supposedly unfair, but because their leaders rejected any form of partition.
 They held "that the rule of Palestine should revert to its inhabitants, in accordance with the provisions of ... the Charter of the United Nations".
 According to Article 73b of the Charter, the UN should develop self-government of the peoples in a territory under its administration.

 In the immediate aftermath of the UN's approval of the partition plan, explosions of joy in the Jewish community were counterbalanced by discontent in the Arab community.
 Soon after, violence broke out and became more prevalent.
 Murders, reprisals, and counter-reprisals came fast upon each other, resulting in dozens killed on both sides.
 The sanguinary impasse persisted as no force intervened to put a stop to the escalating violence.